Infoblox-PS/ibx-sdk/docs/examples/get_file.md

 2023-12-09 17:05:11 [nios_get_file.py:98] INFO finished!
 ```

-!!!
-Warning
+!!! warning

     Configuration files can only be downloaded if the file exists on the appliance.
-If the file does not exist a
+If the file
-    "400 Client Error: Bad Request for url" will be received.
+    does not exist a "400 Client Error: Bad Request for url" will be received.